DNB: Course Fees, Admission 2026, Syllabus, Top Colleges, Career Scope

 A:

-Whether DNB is harder than MD or vice versa is not a straightforward comparison.
+Whether DNB is harder than MD or not the answer to it is not straightforward.

-The curriculum of both DNB and MD programs is designed to be rigorous and demanding.
-The level of difficulty often depends on the specific speciality.
-Some specialities may have more challenging and complex subject matter than others.
+Curriculum of both DNB and MD programs is designed to be tough.
+Level of difficulty depends on specific speciality.
+Some specialities may have more challenging subjects than others.

-Some MD programs may place a stronger emphasis on research and thesis work, which can be an additional challenge for candidates who are not inclined toward research.
+Some MD courses may place a stronger focus on research and thesis work which can be an additional challenge for candidates who are not inclined toward research.

 Course Cutoffs